 Part of caring for your Kia is keeping proper fluid levels, and it doesn’t have to be time consuming or expensive with the Kingdom Kia service center.
 We offer service specials to keep vehicle maintenance in budget, and a team of certified technicians that work effectively and efficiently.
-We can even help you identify problems, such as leaking transmission fluid, at home!
+We can even help you identify problems, such as leaking transmission fluid or why is my car leaking water, at home!
 Schedule your next service at Kingdom Kia today!

 More From Kingdom Kia Service

 Spark plugs may be tiny in size, but they are a major component to the function of your new or used Kia vehicle.
 And, like many other vehicle maintenance practices, spark plugs must be replaced as you continue to use your car.
 But, just how often should you change your spark plugs?
 Well, a good…

 If you’re one of the many St. James drivers wondering, “Why is my car leaking water?,” you’ll be glad to know that you’re not alone.
 First off, if your car is leaking water, this is not as serious a problem as you might have guessed.
 When your vehicle is activated, the car’s air conditioning system creates…